 2. (3) Nehemiah’s response.

 And said to the king, “May the king live forever!
 Why should my face not be sad, when the city, the place of my fathers’ tombs, lies waste, and its gates are burned with fire?”

 a.
-May the king live forever!
-Nehemiah had probably said this many times before.
+May the king live forever: Nehemiah had probably said these words many times before.
 This was probably almost a motto among professional cupbearers; since they tasted the wine and food before the king did, they naturally wished the king a good long life.

 b.
 The city, the place of my fathers’ tombs, lies waste, and its gates are burned with fire: With this, Nehemiah explained why he was sad.
 Jerusalem was a destroyed, disgraced city.